What Does It Mean to Be "Adult" Today?

-"Adulthood" today is more subjective; less an accomplishment of set milestones"
+Adulthood today is more subjective and less an accomplishment of set milestones.

 Many people, of course, didn't take this short and direct path.
-There's exceptions to every rule.
-But, on average, that path was the norm: leave home, get an education or training, get a job, marry, buy a home, have kids--in that order: boom, boom, boom.
+There are exceptions to every rule.
+But, on average, that path was the norm: leave home, get an education or training, get a job, marry, buy a home, have kids — in that order.
+Boom, boom, boom.

 Indeed, if we'd been looking, we would have first seen the straight-shot embrace of adulthood begin to unravel as early as the 1980s.
 A first sign was the number of young adults living at home with their parents for longer.
-The share of 18-24 year olds living at home had been rising slowly since the 1960s, but it jumped suddenly in the early 1980s--from 48% in 1980 to 54% in 1984 (another deep recession by the way).
-It hasn't changed that much since then (in fact the share living at home in 2009 was about 53%).
+The share of 18 to 24-year-olds living at home had been rising slowly since the 1960s, but it jumped suddenly in the early 1980s — from 48% in 1980 to 54% in 1984 (another deep recession by the way).
+It hasn't changed that much since then.

 Much of this so-called "failure to launch" is because of the rising demand for education and the longer time it takes to get that education.
-Many young people, realizing that the factory jobs were disappearing and the steady work was quickly becoming a thing of the past, flocked to higher education.
+Many young people, realizing that factory jobs were disappearing and steady work was quickly becoming a thing of the past, flocked to higher education.
 But of course, aspirations are one thing and completing a degree is quite another.
-Many floundered in school--and still do-- dropping out, starting back to work, figuring out that the job is going nowhere, and returning to school again.
+Many floundered in school — and they still do — dropping out, starting back to work, figuring out that the job is going nowhere, and returning to school again.
 All this takes time.
 In the interim, all those other steps of adulthood get pushed back.
 And voila, the quick and direct path to adulthood isn't so quick or direct anymore.

 At the same time as these events were going on, our ideas about marriage and family were changing dramatically, as were our ideas of how to raise kids, what kind of home we liked, what a "necessity" was (cell phone anyone?).
 In short, this perfect storm of changing ideas and realities was also changing our idea of what (and when) adulthood is.

-The result is that today, if you tell young adults you need to be married to be an adult, or you need to have kids, they'll look at you as if you're from Mars.
+The result is that if you tell young adults today that they need to be married to be an adult, or they need to have kids, they'll look at you as if you're from Mars.

 To them, adulthood is more subjective.
 It's more often a feeling, not a thing.
 Outward markers have lost their influence in defining them as adults in many respects.
 As one young person said in an interview, "I didn't wake up one day when I was 23 and think, oh I'm an adult now.
 I still sometimes don't think of myself that way."

-One young woman said she realized she was adult when, on a visit home, her dad offered her a beer and they talked politics--grown-up things.
+One young woman said she realized she was an adult when, on a visit home, her dad offered her a beer and they talked politics — grown-up things.
 Another said she felt adult when she paid her own gas bill.
 Others feel like an adult in some circumstances and less so in others.
 One young woman said her sense of being an adult goes in cycles.

-And so we stand at a moment when we must ask, are we adults only when we've completed all those traditional markers, or is the process so in flux that we must rethink what "adulthood" means to us?
+And so we stand at a moment when we must ask: Are we adults only when we've completed traditional markers or is the process so in flux that we must rethink what "adulthood" means to us?
 Is it still reasonable to expect young people to follow the same short and orderly path that their parents did?
 If not, what signals must we be sending as we cling to an outdated model?
-It's a recipe for confusion on everyone's part--parents, coworkers, educators, young adults themselves.
+It's a recipe for confusion on everyone's part — parents, coworkers, educators, and young adults themselves.

 As this young man said in an interview: "It's hard living up to the expectations of being an adult.
 You should have a good job.
 You should have your own place.
 Should have a family.
 It becomes: 'What's wrong with you?'
 What's wrong with you if you don't have a good job?
 What's wrong with you if you don't have a family?

 The tried-and-true way of doing things has changed, and a "new normal" has begun to emerge.
-And that's where we stand today: mid-stride in this new normal--and thus the discomfort, and the need to ask, what is adulthood?
+That's where we stand today: mid-stride in this new normal — and thus the discomfort, and the need to ask, what is adulthood?